kizniche/Mycodo/3.5/README.md

 After [insatling the sht-sensor python module](#prerequisites), it can be tested whether the sensor is able to be read, by executing cgi-bin/Test-Sensor-HT-SHT75.py

 NOTE: The Raspberry Pi uses 3.3-volts for powering the SHT sensor, however the default driver (sht-sensor) does not handle measurement calculations from 3.3-volts, only 3.5-volts.
-This can be easy corrected by setting the correct coefficient in driver (one of next revisions will fix this).
+This can be easy corrected by setting the correct coefficient in driver (a future revision will fix this).

 ### CO<sub>2</sub> Sensors